CaffeinePwrdAl/CaffeinePwrdArduino/README.md

 ## Webcam LED bar

 7 LED bar (RGB + 4 White LED's) connected to Arduino via ribbon cable.
-The desired colour tone is specified as a HSL colour value.
+The desired colour tone is specified as an HSL colour value.

 Currently in use as disco illumination for my pet Cornell box (generously gifted by a friend who was making them as loot for HPG) and a 3D printed Utah teapot